Forever More (album)

-Forever More is the sixth studio album by hard rock band Tesla, released on October 7, 2008.
+Forever More is the eighth studio album by hard rock band Tesla, released on October 7, 2008.
 The album was produced by Terry Thomas, engineered by Michael Rosen, and recorded and mixed at J Street Recorders in Sacramento, California by Terry Thomas and Michael Rosen.
 The album cover art portrays the famous “Lovers of Valdaro”, discovered by archaeologists outside of Mantua, Italy, in 2007.

 Track listing

 All songs written by Tesla (Jeff Keith, Frank Hannon, Brian Wheat, Troy Luccketta and Dave Rude) and Terry Thomas.